HanJos93/Formative-Assignment---Python-times-table-quiz/README.md

 qtimelimit = (60)
 qtimerstart = time.time()
 ```
-The qtimelimit variable is used to set how long (in seconds) the quiz lasts, editting this variable alone will allow you to customise the time limit for the quiz.
+The qtimelimit variable is used to set how long (in seconds) the quiz lasts, editing this variable alone will allow you to customise the time limit for the quiz.
-Qtimerstart records the current time in seconds since epoch and will be used to calculate how long is left in the quiz after each answered question.
+qtimerstart records the current time in seconds since epoch and will be used to calculate how long is left in the quiz after each answered question.

 ```python
 for i in range (qtimelimit):